dwt/browser-automation-comparison/Readme.md

 - How to fall back to selenium for stuff the abstraction library doesn't cover (e.g. drag'n'drop)

 ## Further work

 - What would be interesting to see?
+Send pull requestss